allan2/dotenvy/README.md

 Warning: there is an outstanding issue with rust-analyzer ([rust-analyzer #9606](https://github.com/rust-analyzer/rust-analyzer/issues/9606)) related to the `dotenv!` macro

+## Minimum supported Rust version

+Currently: **1.56.1**

+We aim to support the latest 8 rustc versions - approximately 1 year.
+Increasing MSRV is _not_ considered a semver-breaking change.

 ## Why does this fork exist?

 The original dotenv crate has not been updated since June 26, 2020.
 Attempts to reach the authors and present maintainer were not successful ([dotenv-rs/dotenv #74](https://github.com/dotenv-rs/dotenv/issues/74)).